m1maker/ngt-docs/docs/general/advance.md

 }
 ```

-As you can see, the engine does not cause the runtime error and stop execution.
+Without try catch block, this will throw runtime error, because we're accessing the null object.
+But as you can see, the engine does not cause the runtime error and stop execution.
 Instead, it skippeds to the next code, more like continue we learned in the loops chapter, and manually exits the program.

 ## Any, datatype
-An any type is used to point to any type of value.
+An `any` type is used to point to any type of value.
 This is best to use in areas where you don't know exactly what type or value will be stored.

-An any is an object
+An `any` is an object

 The following functions should be note before you read into examples.